strands-project/strands_3d_mapping/README.md

 Data acquisition
 =================

-To collect sweeps, use the action server from:
+To collect sweeps, use the action server from: `cloud_merge do_sweep.py`

 To start the action server manually (already launched with `roslaunch semantic_map_launcher semantic_map.launch`):